ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 This is a point where will be useful to describe two types of libraries.
 There are dynamic-link libraries ([**DLL**](https://support.microsoft.com/en-us/kb/815065)) and static libraries.
 Key difference between them is a time of resolving dependencies.
 If executable file depends on a static library, the library should be available at compile time.
 Linker will produce one resulting file that contains both sources of the static library and executable file.
 If executable file depends on a DLL, the DLL should be available at compile time too.
 But resulting file will not contain sources of the library.
 It will be founded and loaded into process's memory at run-time by OS.
 Launched application will crash if OS will not found the required DLL.
 This kind of loaded into process's memory DLLs is a second type of modules.

 [**Thread**](https://en.wikipedia.org/wiki/Thread_%28computing%29) is a set of instructions that can be executed separately from others in concurrent manner.
 Actually threads interacts between each other by shared resources such as memory.
 But OS is free to select which thread will be executed currently.
-Number of simultaneously executed theads is defined by number of CPU cores.
+Number of simultaneously executed threads is defined by number of CPU cores.
 You can see in the scheme that each module is able to contain one or more threads or do not contain threads at all.
 EXE module always contains a main thread which will be launched by OS at the moment of application's start.

 Described scheme focuses on a mechanism of application's execution.
 Now we will consider a memory layout of a typical Windows application.

 ![Process Memory Scheme](process-memory-scheme.png)

 You can see an address space of the typical application.
-The address space is splitted into memory locations that are named [**segments**](https://en.wikipedia.org/wiki/Segmentation_%28memory%29).
+The address space is split into memory locations that are named [**segments**](https://en.wikipedia.org/wiki/Segmentation_%28memory%29).
 Each segment has base address, length and set of permissions (for example write, read, execute.)
 Splitting memory into segments simplifies memory management.
 Information about segment's length allows to hook violation of segment's bounds.
 Segment's permissions allow to control access to the segment.

 The illustrated process have three threads including the main thread.
 Each thread has own [**stack segment**](https://en.wikipedia.org/wiki/Call_stack).
 Also there are several [**heap segments**](https://msdn.microsoft.com/en-us/library/ms810603) that can be shared between all threads.
 The process contains two modules.
 First is a mandatory EXE module and second is a DLL module.
 Each of these modules has mandatory segments like [`.text`](https://en.wikipedia.org/wiki/Code_segment), [`.data`](https://en.wikipedia.org/wiki/Data_segment#Data) and [`.bss`](https://en.wikipedia.org/wiki/.bss).
 Also there are extra module's segments like `.rsrc` that are not mentioned in the scheme.